Scabs on Dogs: Types and Common Causes

 - Belly and back.
 Allergies often cause widespread scabs on a dog’s belly and back.
 Scabs associated with allergies are often accompanied by hair loss, itching and skin redness.

 - Armpits and sides.
-Scabs caused by self-trauma (excessive itching) tend to form in the armpits and along the sides of the body, where the dog can vigorously scratch themselves with their hindlimbs.
+Scabs caused by self-trauma (excessive itching) tend to form in the armpits and along the sides of the body.
+These are areas where the dog can vigorously scratch themselves with their hindlimbs.

 - Ears.
 Scabs on dogs’ ears may suggest the presence of an ear infection.
 In some cases, itching in the ears is not caused by an infection and is also due to allergies.